MLB players’ union rejects international draft proposal

 If a player rejects a qualifying offer and signs elsewhere, the signing team is subject to a loss of one or two amateur draft picks and a reduction in international signing bonus pool allotment.

-Some older players have found their market lessened because of the compensation.
-Craig Kimbrel and Dallas Keuchel delayed signing in 2019 until June, after the draft pick compensation no longer was attached.
+Craig Kimbrel and Dallas Keuchel, unhappy with offers during the offseason and spring training. delayed signing in 2019 until June, after the draft pick compensation no longer was attached.

-Among the older players eligible for free agency after this season are Anthony Rizzo, J.D.
-Martinez, Chris Sale and Charlie Morton.

 Top players have found robust markets.
-This year’s group is headed by Aaron Judge, Jacob deGrom and Trea Turner .
+This year’s free-agent group is headed by Aaron Judge, Jacob deGrom and Trea Turner.

 ”We are disappointed the MLBPA chose the status quo over transitioning to an international draft that would have guaranteed future international players larger signing bonuses and better educational opportunities, while enhancing transparency to best address the root causes of corruption in the current system,” MLB said in a statement.

 An amateur draft was established for residents of the United States and Canada in 1965 and extended to residents of U.S. territories such as Puerto Rico in 1990.
-MLB has pushed for a similar international amateur draft, saying part of its rationale was to combat illicit agreements made before players are age eligible — either 16 or 15 if the player turns 16 later in the signing period.
+MLB has pushed for a similar international amateur draft, saying part of its rationale was to combat illicit agreements made before players are age eligible – at least 17 at the time of signing or 16 at the time as long as the player turns 17 by the Sept.
+1 of the contract’s first season.

 MLB proposed last July 28 that a 2024 international draft include spending of $181 million for the top 600 players and $190 million in total, up from $166 million in the 2021 signing period.